bufbuild/buf/README.md

 - **Automatically enforce forwards and backwards compatibility**: Ensure API clients never break, without wasteful team-to-team communication or custom SLAs.

-- **Generated libraries produced by a managed compiler**: Language-specific stub generation using Buf’s high-performance, drop-in protoc replacement.
+- **Generated libraries produced by a managed compiler**: Language-specific stub generation using Buf's high-performance, drop-in protoc replacement.

 Over time, our goal is to make the BSR the only tool you need to manage your Protobuf workflow from end to end.
 For a quick overview of our many plans for the BSR, see the [roadmap].